HomeSite Map

 It was here at this farm in Scotland where Paul began composing the song.
 “I just sat down at my piano in Scotland,” McCartney related to journalist Mike Merritt in 2003, “started playing and came up with that song, imagining it would be done by someone like Ray Charles.
 I have always found inspiration in the calm beauty of Scotland and again it proved the place where I found inspiration.”

 The song is estimated to have begun being written in September of 1968 due to a recollection of engineer Alan Brown.
-Although the precise date is unknown, Brown remembers “assisting Paul McCartney to quickly tape a demo version of 'The Long And Winding Road' at the grand piano in (EMI) Studio One, and then handing over the spool of tape to Paul,” as detailed in Mark Lewisohn's book “The Beatles Recording Sessions.”
+Although the precise date is unknown, Alan Brown remembers “assisting Paul McCartney to quickly tape a demo version of 'The Long And Winding Road' at the grand piano in (EMI) Studio One, and then handing over the spool of tape to Paul,” as detailed in Mark Lewisohn's book “The Beatles Recording Sessions.”
 The book cites this account as possibly occuring on September 19th, 1968, during the late night sessions for the song “Piggies” in both EMI Studios One and Two.

 Adding credibility to this recollection is the account of Apple office manager Alistair Taylor, nicknamed “Mr. Fixit” by the group, as recounted in George Gunby's book “Hello Goodbye: The Story Of 'Mr. Fixit.'”
 The details that follow, as found in George Gunby's book, could easily be attributed to the early Friday morning events of September 19th, 1968 (or thereabouts) in EMI Studio One, as engineer Alan Brown detailed above.

 “The finest example of Paul's songwriting turned out just as Alistair (Taylor) had hoped.
 It was the end of a particularly difficult week at (EMI Studios) and Apple during which he had been working twenty-hour days.
 He was feeling the effects of being, virtually, Paul's personal assistant and keeping an eye on things at the office.
-He was very, very tired and looking forward to spending Saturday and Sunday at home with (his wife) Lesley.
+He was very, very tired and looking forward to spending Saturday and Sunday at home with (his wife) Lesley (Taylor).
 As the Friday night session wound down he went in search of Paul to say goodnight.
-John, George and Ringo had no idea where McCartney was and when he could not be found in the canteen or any of the offices Alistair pretty much gave up.”
+John, George and Ringo had no idea where McCartney was and when he could not be found in the canteen or any of the offices Alistair (Taylor) pretty much gave up.”

 “As he passed the cavernous Studio One he noticed a feint light.
 Stepping quietly inside, he stood in the shadows and listened as the figure hunched over the grand piano picked out a melody and began adding lyrics.
 The voice was unmistakably McCartney's.
-Alistair listened intently as the tune developed.
+Alistair (Taylor) listened intently as the tune developed.
 More lyrics were added.
-'This is sensational,' Alistair thought.
+'This is sensational,' Alistair (Taylor) thought.
 Spellbound, he walked over to the piano when Paul stopped playing.
 'That is a beautiful, beautiful melody and fabulous words,' he said.
-'Lesley would love that.'
+'Lesley (Taylor) would love that.'
 Paul smiled.
 'It's just an idea at this stage,' he said.
 'For “just an idea” it's sensational.'”

 "Paul looked up to the control room.
 'Have you got any tape left?' he asked the engineer who nodded.
 'Roll it, please,' McCartney said.
-Alistair stood by the piano as Paul ran through the song again.
+Alistair (Taylor) stood by the piano as Paul ran through the song again.
 Although not the finished article, the fundamental outline and character were clear and distinct.
-It was, Alistair felt, destined to be a classic.
+It was, Alistair (Taylor) felt, destined to be a classic.
 When the song ended he applauded quietly.
 Paul looked up from the keyboard.
 'Glad you like it,' he said.
 'Now go home.
 You look shattered.'”

 “'Now you have the only copy of that recording in the world,' he said with a broad smile.
-'Thank you very much,' Alistair said.
+'Thank you very much,' Alistair (Taylor) said.
 'It's my was of saying “thank you,”' Paul said as he stood to leave the office.
 'Just one thing, what's it called?' '”The Long And Winding Road,”' McCartney replied.”

 Since the song was not lyrically finished at the time, Paul didn't push to record it for inclusion on the “White Album.”
 Instead, he held it over for the next project, this being what became the “Let It Be” film and soundtrack album that began being reheared in early January of 1969.
 These filmed rehearsals reveal that Paul went over the song on piano a number of times at Twickenham Film Studios in the first few days.
 While the chords and melody of the song were in place at this time, the only lyrics written were of one verse and a partial bridge.

-Paul gets a little further with the lyrics on January 9th, 1969, as seen in Peter Jackson's 2021 "Get Back" series.
+Paul gets a little further with the lyrics on January 9th, 1969, as seen in Peter Jackson's 2021 "Get Back" documentary series.
 Paul sits down at the piano to go over some songs while waiting for George and John to arrive.
 When assistant Mal Evans asks "Do you have any more words to write out?
 More songs?," Paul starts dictating to him what he has so far for "The Long And Winding Road."
 After the first verse, Paul sings "The second verse that I haven't got yet - leave a space for the same thing, la, la, la."
 Mal Evans then equates the lyrics of the first verse with a famous movie.
-"Did you ever see the Wizard Of Oz?" he asks, to which Paul replies, "No, No, No I didn't," this prompting Mal to mention "the yellow brick road."
+"Did you ever see the Wizard Of Oz?" he asks, to which Paul replies, "No, No, No I didn't," this prompting Mal Evans to mention "the yellow brick road."
 For the bridge, Paul tries to incorporate the word "pleasure," such as "all the pleasure from the many ways I've tried," but then states his idea as "'I've had lots of pleasure' but said better, y'know, 'I've had many pleasure ever, much, much.'"
 When moving into the third verse, Paul sings "You left me waiting here," to which Mal Evans states, "Use 'standing.'"
 "You like 'standing' better?," Paul asks, to which Mal Evans responds, "Yeah, put 'waiting' there and 'standing' here."
-After Paul demonstrates this, he tells Mal, "There's no more to that yet.
+After Paul demonstrates this, he tells Mal Evans, "There's no more to that yet.
 Just call that 'middle.'"

 When Mal Evans asks if he as "any ideas for the second verse," Paul replies, "I was thinking of having, like another, like the weather obstacle," and then sings, "The storm clouds la, la, rain break apart while you roam."
-Mal suggests, "The black and stormy rainclouds which gather 'round your door," which prompts Paul to smile and say, "I suppose it should still be about the sort of winding road.
+Mal Evans suggests, "The black and stormy rainclouds which gather 'round your door," which prompts Paul to smile and say, "I suppose it should still be about the sort of winding road.
 I've just got that picture.
 It'll be like that thing that's up ahead."
 Paul then humorously sings, "The thing that's up ahead."
-Mal then suggests, "Like, what about the obstacles on the road?," to which Paul replies, "No, I think, y'know, there's enough obstacles without putting them in the song."
+Mal Evans then suggests, "Like, what about the obstacles on the road?," to which Paul replies, "No, I think, y'know, there's enough obstacles without putting them in the song."

 When Paul eventually began to teach the song to his band-mates in earnest on January 26th, 1969 at their Apple basement studio, 3 Saville Row, London, the lyrics were complete.
 Therefore, it can confidently be said that “The Long And Winding Road” was written between September 1968 and January 26th, 1969.